From that date onwards users needed to be able to give informed consent for cookies—and withdraw it just as easily.

 4. Offer something valuable in return

-As well as being terrible at explaining what cookies are, as web managers we also have a sense of entitlement about our users' data.
+As well as being terrible at explaining what cookies are, many website owners developed a strong sense of entitlement to users' data over time.
 Now that it is being taken away, we are affronted.

 For example, you have probably seen things like ...
-'To watch this video, you much change your cookie settings.'
+'To watch this video, change your cookie settings.'

 This is a straightforward transaction: cookie consent for a content feature.

 Of course, web managers hope that users will then leave cookies turned 'on' afterwards.
 But, perhaps they won't.

 What's clear is that we have a new motivation to reduce users' fears and to work harder for their trust—and this will drive experimentation into 2021.